 When doing research, it is important to find information that is reliable and appropriate for your assignment.

-Some assignments may require you to use certain types of sources such as primary or secondary sources, or specific types of periodicals such as scholarly journals.
-Other assignments may require you to limit the number sources you use.
-Often Internet sources fall into this category.
+Some assignments may require you to use certain types of sources such as primary or secondary sources, specific types of periodicals such as scholarly journals, or websites from certain domains.

 Why Evaluate?